 Where Does the Bridge Fit Into a Traditional Song?

-First let’s go over the basics.
+First let’s go over the basics: what is a bridge?
 Most modern songs follow a simple structure of verse, chorus, verse, chorus, bridge, ending with a final chorus.
 The verses all repeat the same musical structure with different lyrics, and the chorus repeats the same musical and lyrical structure.
 While the verse musically prolongs or supports the home key or “tonic”, the chorus delivers the main “hook” of the song and often has the most emotional weight of any of the sections.

 But after all that repetition, listeners are often ready for a change.
 And that’s where the bridge comes in.
 A good bridge will break up the already established pattern of the song, and will help keep the listeners attention as you build up to your final, powerful chorus.
 You can think of the bridge as the plot twist near the end of a good story, upending the listeners expectations of where the song is going.